 - D. Additional training requirements for long-term camps.
-For longterm camps, the training plan provides and the staff receives a minimum of 28 hours of staff training.
+For long-term camps, the training plan provides and the staff receives a minimum of 28 hours of staff training.
 This training must be over and above any physical setup of camp, e.g., tents for campsites, cleaning of buildings, etc. Training sessions for the development of outdoor skills, leadership, teaching, and other position-related skills are included in the written staff training plan. - 1.
-The training is supervised by key personnel trained at a National Camping School. - 2.
-A minimum of 10 more hours of staff training is required for each additional type of long-term camp.
-A written outline that is program-specific (Cub Scouting, Scouts BSA, or Venturing) is used and training is conducted by key camp personnel and/or council personnel. - E. Training for multiple camps sharing staff and facilities.
-If the same staff that was used for one type of camp is used for another type of camp, staff must be briefed as to the methods and practices of the other type of camp and, if a different program group (e.g., Cub Scouts, Scouts BSA, or Venturers), differences between the methods used for the different program groups, including gender- and age-related issues.
+The training is supervised by key personnel trained at a National Camping School. - A minimum of 10 more hours of staff training is required for each additional type of long-term camp.
+A written outline that is program-specific (Cub Scouting, Scouts BSA, or Venturing) is used and training is conducted by key camp personnel and/or council personnel.

-GENERAL CAMP STAFF TRAINING
+CAMP STAFF TRAINING: GENERAL